Marjorie Larney

-Marjorie Lea Larney (born January 4, 1937, in Brooklyn, New York is a retired American track and field athlete known for throwing events.
+Marjorie Lea Larney (born January 4, 1937, in Brooklyn, New York) is a retired American track and field athlete known for her great throwing arm.
 She represented the United States in the javelin throw at the 1952 Olympics, finishing 13th after being in 8th place after the qualifying round.
 She was only 15 years old at the time.
 She returned to the Olympics in 1956 to place 11th.
 Later she attended Queens College.
 She won the National Championships in the javelin five times, in 1952 and 1957–60, as well as the 1952 Olympic Trials, by almost 3 meters (10 feet).
 She also won the National Championships in the discus throw in 1954 and was the first American in 1955.
 She represented the Queens Mercurettes for most of her career.
 She won a silver medal in the javelin and a bronze medal in the discus at the 1959 Pan American Games.
 She had finished out of the medals at the 1955 Pan American Games.

 Larney later moved to Oakland, California.
 She continued throwing into Masters age groups, setting the American W50 records in the shot put and discus multiple times, finally at the 1987 TAC National Championships in Springfield, Oregon in 1987.
 Her discus record lasted until 1991, when it was improved by Vanessa Hilliard.